Pilgrims' Way Trekker Plus Challenge Winchester to Canterbury

 Taking the St. Swithuns Way from Winchester to Farnham , and then the North Downs Way National Trail in Kent the modern pilgrim has a well way-marked route to follow; Ordnance Survey Maps in scales to suit walkers that clearly show the National Trail as well as sections of ancient trackway and the pilgrims’ way depicted in gothic typefaces, with a plethora of guidebooks describing both the geography and the history of the trail.
 The historical origins and debate are set out by Derek Bright (founder of Walk Awhile) in his book ‘The Pilgrims’ Way; Fact & Fiction of an ancient trackway', published by The History Press.

 This walk follows the River Itchen from Winchester then rises to higher ground out of the Wey Valley, and ascends and descends through two Areas of Outstanding Natural Beauty – the Surrey Hills AONB, and the Kent Downs AONB.
 Many of the road signs along the way will depict the familiar scallop shell, the sign of St James, the patron saint of pilgrims.
-Houses close to the track adopt names such as pilgrims’ lodge or pilgrims’ rest.
 You will pass timber framed medieval Inns and restaurants which have adopted names connected with pilgrimage or Chaucerian characters.

 All our long distance walks are have flexible start dates, and accommodation is booked with walker friendly inns, guest houses and hotels, on or close to the route.
 Outside the major towns in particular, accommodation is subject to availability and we will sometimes use accommodation providers in a nearby village.
 We will also arrange accommodation on request to suit those wishing to walk the route over more, or fewer, days.
 We have given an example of the typical itinerary below with some suggestions for alternative distances.
-Walking distances 7 to 15.5 miles per day Moderate to challenging - some steep ascents
+Walking distances 7 to 16 miles per day.
+18 day holiday with additional nights 7 to 12 miles per day.
+Challenging - some steep ascents

 Available all year round